Thomas Kinkade

 William Thomas Kinkade III (January 19, 1958 – April 6, 2012) was an American painter of popular realistic, pastoral, and idyllic subjects.
 He is notable for achieving success during his lifetime with the mass marketing of his work as printed reproductions and other licensed products by means of the Thomas Kinkade Company.
 According to Kinkade's company, at one point one in every 20 American homes owned a copy of one of his paintings.

 Kinkade described himself as a "Painter of Light," a phrase he protected by trademark.
 He was criticized for some of his behavior and business practices; art critics faulted his work for being kitschy.
-Kinkade died as a result of acute intoxication from alcohol and diazepam, a drug, at the age of 54.
+Kinkade died as a result of acute intoxication from alcohol and diazepam at the age of 54.
 Reportedly, about 600 of his 6,000 unpublished works have been published posthumously.

 Early life

 William Thomas Kinkade was born in 1958 in Sacramento County, California.
 He grew up in the town of Placerville with a single mother.
 She was so poor that they often could not afford heating or lighting.
 He graduated from El Dorado High School in Placerville in 1976, and attended the University of California, Berkeley and ArtCenter College of Design in Pasadena.

 Some of the people who mentored and taught Kinkade prior to college included Charles Bell and Glenn Wessels.
 Wessels encouraged Kinkade to go to Cal Berkeley.
-Kinkade's relationship with Wessels is the subject of a semi-autobiographical movie released during 2008, Christmas Cottage.
+Kinkade's relationship with Wessels is the subject of a semi-biographical movie released during 2008, Christmas Cottage.
 After two years of general education at Berkeley, Kinkade transferred to ArtCenter College of Design.